Shelton Eppler: 2018 season

 Eppler entered his junior season in 2018 in a quarterback battle with Clay Holgorsen, the previous season's starter.
 Eppler got the start in the season opener versus Texas A&M, but Holgorsen played a majority of the snaps in the second half.
 Eppler completed nine out of 16 passes for 105 yards in the 59–7 loss.
 The following week, Eppler threw for 263 yards and four touchdowns in a 34–7 home win over Grambling State, combining with Holgorsen for a single-game school-record of 35 completions.
 He was named the Louisiana co-Offensive Player of the Week by the Louisiana Sports Writers Association (LSWA), sharing the honor with J'Mar Smith.
 Against Lamar on September 15, Eppler broke school records in touchdown passes (six) and passing yards (474) in a 49–48 win on the road.
 For his performance, he was named the Southland Conference Offensive Player of the Week and again earned LSWA Louisiana Offensive Player of the Week honors.

-Eppler did not throw an interception until the fifth game of the season; his 143 attempts to open a season without an interception were the most in school history.
+Eppler did not throw an interception until the fifth game of the season; his 143 attempts to open a season without an interception were the most in the school's history.
 On October 13, he passed for 351 yards and three touchdown with two interceptions in a 42–28 loss to Sam Houston State, suffering a concussion during the game.
 He returned to action on November 3 after missing two games, throwing for 367 yards and tying his school record with six passing touchdown in a 49–47 loss to Abilene Christian.
 The following week against McNeese State, Eppler threw for 292 yards and four touchdowns to lead the Demons to a 37–34 double overtime home victory in the rivalry game.
 In the season finale, Northwestern State faced Stephen F. Austin on the road in the Battle for Chief Caddo.
 Eppler threw for 295 yards and two touchdowns, along with three interceptions, in a 35–23 win.
 Eppler finished the season with 2,639 yards and 26 touchdowns in nine games, earning Southland Conference honorable mention honors.
 His 293.2 passing yards per game set a single-season school record.